-I am a Full Professor in the School
+I am a fully retired Professor Emeritus in the School

 and Law, Social Inclusion and Homophobic and Transphobic Bullying, Midwifery